 To get a grasp of how to run a simulation with Gatling, you will find a ready to use script in the bundle.
 So let’s get started with your first simulation!

-Choose a name for your simulation and define the team that will have access to this simulation (if none has been created yet, just click on “Default”).
+Choose a name for your simulation and define the team that will have access to this simulation (if none has been created yet, a default one named Default team exist).

 Next, you’ll need to select your package name.
 It is important to select the package that contains the simulation you’d like to run.
-When you’ve selected your package, click on the “Next” button.
+Then, click on the Next button.

 That’s it, you have created your first simulation on Gatling Enterprise!